zabroski/project-2/README.md

 	- A visual of your component hierarchy.
 	- A link to the API you plan to use.
 	- A section clearly defining MVP and POST MVP.
+	- If you plan on incorporating a component library, include a link in your proposal.

 #### For the project:
 - A git repository hosted on GitHub, with a link to your hosted project, and frequent commits dating back to the very beginning of the project (YOUR APP SHOULD BE LOCATED IN A SEPARATE STANDING REPO.
 DO NOT build your app in this repository.
 YOU MUST initiate a new repo on your GitHub account.)